This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Friday Sunset on the Salt River

 If you’re able to make it to Tempe before sunset on Friday, make your first stop the riverfront.
-Yes, you heard that right: Tempe has a river running right through town (locals refer to this stretch of river as “Tempe Town Lake”, for reasons I’m totally confused by).
+Yes, you heard that right: Tempe has a river running right through town (locals refer to this stretch of river as “Tempe Town Lake”, for reasons I totally don’t understand).

 You can rent a boat — kayaks, paddleboats, or even paddleboards — and head out anytime, but by far the best time is twilight.
 The skyline feels more interesting after dark and you can paddle under the bridges while they’re lit and watch the water glitter underneath.

-Boating in Tempe is less about the sport itself, and more about seeing the city, so this makes a great introductory activity and shouldn’t take too long.
+Boating in Tempe is less about the sport itself and more about seeing the city, so this makes a great introductory activity for an hour or so.
 When you’re done, it’s an easy ten-minute walk to dinner.

 Grab a Late Dinner at Culinary Dropout

 The one place Mike said I absolutely had to visit in Tempe was Culinary Dropout.
 When he first told me that, I wasn’t quite sure why.
-From the online menu, it seemed like glorified pub food — yummy for sure, but why make a big deal out of it?
+From the online menu, it seemed like glorified pub food — yummy for sure, but what’s the fuss?